 Estate planning is a broad practice area that helps individuals prepare a legacy for their loved ones after they pass away.
 It’s also an effective tool for anticipating major life changes before they occur.
 SederLaw’s estate planning attorneys create customized plans for clients, their families, and their businesses while helping them minimize taxes, preserve assets, and avoid probate.
 We’re ready to discuss your objectives and get started on a plan to implement them today.

 The Basics Of Estate Planning

 A trust is a legal entity created by one party (the grantor) that gives another party (the trustee) the right to hold certain assets and funds for the benefit of a third party (the beneficiary).
-Trusts are created for many reasons, including to provide guaranteed financial support for beneficiaries and to minimize taxes.
+Trusts are created for many reasons, including providing guaranteed financial support for beneficiaries and minimizing taxes.
 Contrary to popular belief, they are not only for the wealthy, either.
 In addition to the above functions, trusts can be used to:

 - Assist with a business succession plan

 - Help manage business and personal finances